-Task 4 of the PPAT® assessment requires one (1) 15-minute video of your student teaching experience.
-The purpose of the video is to provide an authentic and complete view of your teaching as possible.
-Raters are not able to visit your classes; therefore, a video recording is the only illustration of the following key practices:
+Task 4 of the PPAT® assessment requires one 15-minute video recording taken from a continuous lesson on a single day during your clinical experience.
+The purpose of the submitted video recording is to provide a view of your teaching that is as authentic as possible.
+Your video recording should convey to the raters how you practice your profession, the decisions you make and your relationships with students.
+The raters are not able to visit your classes; therefore, a video recording is the only illustration of the following key practices:

-- interaction with students and how students interact with you and one another
+- how the students interact with one another

-During the course of your clinical experience, record multiple videos so you have several options for choosing the video to submit for original submission or, if necessary, for resubmission.
+Note: We strongly encourage you to record multiple lessons during the course of your clinical experience so you have several options when choosing which is the best footage to submit for original submission or, if necessary, for resubmission.
 See the Task 4 Video section of the PPAT® Candidate and Educator Handbook for more information about recording the Task 4 video.

 Video File Size and Types